cosmos/ibc-rs/README.md

 collaborate.

-Please join the [Google group](https://groups.google.com/g/ibc-community) to receive a calendar invitation to the biweekly Tuesday meetings.
+Please join the [Google group](https://groups.google.com/g/ibc-community) to receive a calendar invitation to the monthly meetings.

 ## Versioning